hgguspet/Thermometer-project/README.md

 ### Made by GustavPetterssonBjorklund as an assignment for Hitachigymnasiet vasteras

 ### OBS!
+ - Information in this readme is not relevant for the react branch of this repo, which has it's own readme.
+Additionally, The repos linked in this readme are used in the project and have there own readmes that should be used for relevant information instead of this readme.

  - The webserver is made in an arch linux enviornment and it's highly recommended to use the same if you're setting this up on your local system
  - The setup guide is far from comprehensive, if you find something critical missing, please make an issue :D